eigentourist/defcon31-setup/README.md

 ---
 ### Below are instructions for setting up the environment used to edit, build and run the code in the *defcon31* repository.
+There is also a [Discord server available here.](https://discord.gg/pzAQ3Qhxu)

 1. Download & install VirtualBox (https://www.virtualbox.org/wiki/Downloads)